loftwah/grindmodecypher.com/wp-content/plugins/wp-mail-smtp/readme.txt

 ###  WordPress Mail SMTP Plugin

 Having problems with your WordPress site not sending emails?
 You're not alone.
-Over 1 million websites use WP Mail SMTP to send their emails reliably.
+Over 2 million websites use WP Mail SMTP to send their emails reliably.

 Our goal is to make email deliverability easy and reliable.
 We want to ensure your emails reach the inbox.

 WP Mail SMTP fixes your email deliverability by reconfiguring WordPress to use a proper SMTP provider when sending emails.

+Best of all, our easy-to-use Setup Wizard and detailed documentation guide you through the process.

 = What is SMTP? =